Reading time: 14 minutes

 - Gluten free, no fillers

-- Don’t have to take it with food
+- Do not have to take it with food

 - Pills are quite large